Owner's equity: formula, examples and how it works

 Is shareholder's equity the same thing as owner's equity?

-Yes, shareholder's equity and owner's equity are the same thing.
-The terminology depends on your business structure.
+Yes, they're the same thing.
+The term you use depends on your business structure.

-Both terms measure the same concept: your ownership value in the business.
+Both terms measure your ownership value in the business.

 How do I calculate the owner's equity statement?

-An owner's equity statement covers the increases and decreases in the company's worth.
-It is calculated with the accounting formula of net assets minus net liabilities which equals owner's equity.
-Creating this statement relies on the accurate recording and analysis on your business's balance sheets.
+The owner's equity statement shows increases and decreases in your business's worth over a period.
+Calculate it using the formula: assets minus liabilities equals owner's equity.
+Creating this statement relies on accurate recording in your balance sheet.

 Do all transactions affect the owner's equity?